Tasty Recipes for the Home Cook

 Homemade roasted red pork tenderlion:

 This fried rice is very flavorful, thanks in part to roasted red pork tenderloin.
 I marinate the pork in Seasoning Mix for Roasted Red Pork by Dragonfly (this stuff is good!) for at least a couple of hours and then roast.
 With the presence of cinnamon and star anise in the seasoning mix, the pork has a wonderful punch of flavor and gives you a taste of the Orient.
-If you want to plan ahead, make two tenderlions.
+If you want to plan ahead, make two tenderloins.
 Slice one up and freeze it, so the next time you want to make the fried rice the pork is ready to go!
 Just a little forethought goes a long way.

 Secret ingredient—molasses: